 London - The Jewish East End

-Owing to economic hardship and ever-frequent Russian pogroms, the period between the years 1881 - 1914 saw a massive influx (over two million) of predominately Eastern European Ashkenazi Jews into the eastern boroughs of the English capital.
+Mainly due to economic hardship and ever-frequent Russian pogroms, the period between the years 1881 - 1914 saw a massive influx (over two million) of predominately Eastern European Ashkenazi Jews into London’s eastern boroughs.
 Concentrated around the Spitalfields parish area in London’s East, the burgeoning Jewish community rapidly established itself in a tight-knit array of schuls, yeshive, soup kitchens, Yiddish theaters and local kosher shops.
 By 1900, Jews accounted for 95% of the East End’s Wentworth Street residents.

-Modern-day London East End continues in its multi-cultural vibe with a large Bengali community with previous Jewish generations having since moved on.
-Despite this, the area around Spitalfields leaves behind a wealth of Jewish heritage hidden in the multitudinous Georgian-era buildings.
+Though many of the old Jewish community have moved on, London’s modern-day East End continues to have a multi-cultural vibe with a large Bengali having taken up residence there.
+Despite this, the area around Spitalfields leaves behind a wealth of Jewish heritage, waiting to be discovered in the multitudinous Georgian-era buildings.

 Our guides at Milk and Honey Tours would be delighted to take you on an engaging tour around the diverse monuments that make up Jewish London.
 Immerse yourself in the history of Jewish communities that have left their indelible mark on the cultural heritage of the ever-happening English capital.